Michigan car insurance laws

 Michigan drivers are required to follow several car insurance laws.
 Some of these laws are different from other states because Michigan is considered a no-fault state.
 Here are the basic laws around car insurance in Michigan:

-• Failure to show proof of insurance: Drivers who cannot provide proof of insurance when asked by law enforcement may have their license suspended.
+- Failure to show proof of insurance: Drivers who cannot provide proof of insurance when asked by law enforcement may have their license suspended and face substantial fines and potentially jail time.

-• Minimum insurance requirements: Drivers must carry at least a minimum of 50/100/10 liability insurance, Personal Injury Protection (PIP) and Property Protection Insurance (PPI).
-The state’s default, however, is 250/500/10 to help provide more protection following an accident.
+- Minimum insurance requirements: Drivers must carry at least a minimum of 50/100/10 liability insurance, personal injury protection (pip) and property protection insurance (PPI).
+The state’s default, however, is 250/500/10 to help provide more financial protection following an at-fault accident.
 Those who choose less than this amount will need to sign a waiver approved by the Director of Insurance and Financial Services.

 Minimum insurance requirements in Michigan

 Michigan has minimum requirements for bodily injury and property damage liability.
-These coverage options help protect the other car if you are in an accident, as well as property that you do not own.
+These coverage options help financially protect the other car and its passengers if you are in an accident, as well as property that you do not own.
 The minimum coverage is abbreviated as 50/100/10, which means:

 You are also required to carry additional types of coverage, including personal injury protection (PIP) and property protection insurance (PPI).
 This is because Michigan is a no-fault state.
 In no-fault states, drivers file claims with their own insurer, even if the other driver caused the accident.
-If this happens, PIP and PPI coverages help pay for the expenses incurred in the accident up front, and your insurer will work with the at-fault party’s insurance company to have them cover the damages.
+If this happens, PIP and PPI coverages help pay for the expenses incurred in the accident up front, and your insurer will recover all costs of the accident you incurred from the at-fault party’s insurer via a process called subrogation.

 PIP pays for medical expenses and lost wages.
 In Michigan, there are six options for PIP coverage that the policyholder can choose from, including a default option with no maximum limit.